gravitational/teleport/rfd/0181-pg-database-access-webui.md

 This is because the database server still handles all the auditing capabilities, and the Web UI interactive shell acts as a regular database client.

+### Future work

+#### Moderated sessions

+Given that the database connection and user's input is handled by the proxy, multiple users could connect using the same REPL instance.
+This would require proxy-peering to be enabled given that users might not be using the same proxy server.

+#### Advanced REPL features

+Depending on the REPL usage, we can introduce advanced features to enhance the user's experience.
+Here is a non-extensive list of what can be implemented using the current solution:
+- Auto-completion: This would require implementing queries to discover the database schema and relying on a shell-like auto-completion system.
+- Cross-session history: Currently, REPL history is bounded only to the session.
+  Another feature would be to keep a user’s command history consistent across different sessions (similar to what `psql` does).

+#### Usage for discover database enrollment flows

+Some discovered databases require additional setup within the database before the users can connect using Teleport.
+Given that the REPL is not specific to Teleport and internally uses a regular PostgreSQL connection, it is able to connect directly to databases.
+We could extend the REPL connection parameters to include the database address and credentials so that it can initialize the connection.